Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 Extension activities:

-- Letter to a policy maker: Consider the articles you chose to read and the specific circumstances surrounding reproductive health in that country/community.
-Is there anything that you think policymakers, judges, or activists in that country should be informed about?
-Draft a letter to them, or to your own Congressperson or another local policymaker, using the steps below.
+Option 1: Letter to a policy maker: Consider the articles you chose to read and the specific circumstances surrounding reproductive health in that country/community.
+How do these issues connect to your own community?
+What do you think policymakers can do to help ensure equitable access to reproductive health care?
+Draft a letter, using the steps below.

-- In the letter, start by introducing yourself, and let the person you are writing to know what you think about this issue.
+- In the letter, start by introducing yourself, tell the person why you are writing, and share the action(s) you would like them to take.

 - Where did you find this source - which platform?
 Was it coming from an individual or from an organization, institution, or political figure?

-- Research: Examine reproductive and women’s health in the context of COVID-19 : consider the reporting you looked at for this lesson.
-Next, read one of the bonus articles which considers issues related to women’s health and COVID-19.
-Create a short write up or presentation (could be a powerpoint, or a “podcast” where you record a concise summary of the issues and your thoughts on them) about how the pandemic has affected access to reproductive health in your own community or around the world.
+Create a short write up or presentation (could be a PowerPoint, or a podcast where you record a concise summary of the issues and your thoughts on them) about how the pandemic has affected access to reproductive health in your own community or around the world.

-- How did COVID-19 specifically affect maternal and reproductive health for people who were pregnant, new mothers, or breastfeeding?
+- How did COVID-19 specifically affect reproductive health for people who were pregnant, new parents, or breastfeeding?

-- How have women been impacted - personally, physically, financially - by the pandemic?
+- How have women and gender diverse people been impacted - personally, physically, financially - by the pandemic?

-- How does this issue intersect with race, class, and other issues?
+- How does this issue intersect with race, class, and other elements of identity and circumstance?